devJSQ/browser-history/README.md

 # File Project

 ## Objective
-Use data structure and algorithm on a text file that has data.
+The main objective of this project is to validate the understanding of stack topic and implement it in real-life scenarios.

 ## Problem
 <!-- A software company needs to store  -->
-You have an unorganized text file with a lot of data, you need to store the file content in a linked list data structure in order to do operations such as sorting, searching, adding, updating, and deleting a record/content from the text file.
+A real estate company has an unorganized text file with a lot of data, they need to extract an email from this file and store the emails in a new file in reverse order.

 ## Features
 - Storing file content on a linked list.